Jonjoe/mentoring-react-qualification/stage-3/README.md

 When creating UI it's important to know what constitutes a component and what does not.
 Where does a components single responsibility begin and end?
 How do we create components that make logical sense and follow a pattern we can move forward with intuitively?
 Atomic design patterns and SOLID engineering principles help with this significantly.

-One technology we will be using to assist us work more atomically is `styled-components`.
-This allows us to turn pieces of css into composiable components.
-We use this in place of tooling like `scss` as it better leverales React's strengths and allows us to follow our established patterns more closly.
+One technology we will be using to assist us in working more atomically is styled-components.
+This allows us to turn pieces of CSS into composable components.
+We use this in place of tooling like SCSS as it better leverages React's strengths and empowers us to follow our established patterns more closely.

 ## Instructions